kingzamzon/docs/docs/integrations/aa/overview.md

 ## Objectives
 At completion of this reading you should be able to:

-- Define use cases for Lit with account abstraction (AA).
+- Define use cases for Lit with smart contract accounts.
-- Understand how to build Lit with an AA provider.
+- Understand how to build Lit with an account abstraction (AA) provider.

 ---